drobin04/Dashboardify/README.md

 * Direct HTML embed - Embed HTML content directly, including embeddable widgets from other sites
 * Notes - Note section that can be placed; Supports Markdown formatting
 * SQL Server Scalar Query - Allows you to retrieve a scalar query value from a MS SQL Server DB (Plans in the future to implement result lists and charts as well)
+* SQLiteResultsList - Specify the (relative) location of the SQLite DB file to the website, provide the query to perform (including columns to return, etc).
+The results will automatically be formatted into a table.
+You can style the table using custom CSS by using the CSS selector 'TableResults' (Some global CSS rules applied by default)

 ## Cached Homepage for faster loading / reduced server bandwidth / CPU strain